 The Carrier Dome is a 49,262-seat sports stadium located on the campus of Syracuse University (SU).
 It is the only domed stadium in the Northeast, and is the largest structure of its kind on a college campus in the country.

 Since its opening on September 20, 1980, the facility has hosted a wide variety of events.
 The facility serves as the home of SU football, men's and women’s basketball, and men's and women's lacrosse.
 Furthermore, the "Dome" has hosted numerous rounds of NCAA championships in basketball, lacrosse and track and field and hosts regional and state scholastic competitions in football, as well as NBA pre-season games.

-In addition to sporting events, the Dome has staged Olympic champion ice skating shows, as well as concerts by stars such as Elton John, Billy Joel, Rod Stewart, U2, Genesis, the Rolling Stones, Garth Brooks, The Who, Neil Diamond, Pink Floyd and many other rock and country performers.
+In addition to sporting events, the Dome has staged Olympic champion ice skating shows, as well as concerts by stars such as Elton John, Billy Joel, Rod Stewart, U2, Genesis, the Rolling Stones, Garth Brooks, The Who, Neil Diamond, Pink Floyd, the Zak Brown Band and many other rock and country performers.

 SU's annual Commencement ceremony and various academic convocations take place in the Dome.
 The Billy Graham Crusade visited Syracuse and the Carrier Dome in 1989.
 Moreover, the annual celebration honoring the life of Martin Luther King Jr. is hosted in the Dome annually.

 All told, by December 2009 more than 27 million patrons have attended Carrier Dome events!